 The root and heart of the philosophy of PAL Canada, Supporting Cast is a group of volunteers who offer personal assistance to PAL members so that they can continue to lead meaningful, independent lives in their own homes.
 These services may include: assistance in dealing with community agencies and health care providers, rides to medical appointments, running errands and light housekeeping.
 Volunteers may offer companionship and a friendly sympathetic ear, but also serve to check in with members who are on their own.
 Depending on the chapter, they may also organize weekly or monthly group activities that allow solitary members to get together with their peers.
 Establishing a Supporting Cast type of organization is usually the first step in founding a PAL Chapter and exemplifies, in practical terms, the PAL motto: "Caring for Professional Artists”

 How to determine if your area needs a PAL chapter:

-• A growing community of professional and performing artists (and individuals from allied industries) who are aging or disabled.
+• You live in a growing community of professional and performing artists (and individuals from allied industries) who are aging or disabled.

-• This community requires support in the form of Supporting Cast, and/or
+• Your community requires support in the form of Supporting Cast, and/or

-• This community requires support in the form of affordable housing If you believe that your area needs a PAL chapter, please contact PAL Canada at: firstname.lastname@example.org Let us help you get started.
+• Your community requires support in the form of affordable housing If you believe that your area needs a PAL chapter, please contact PAL Canada at: email@example.com.
+Let us help you get started.

-Under The Distinguished Patronage of His Excellency The Right Honourable David Johnston, C.C., C.O.M., C.D., Governor General of Canada
+Under The Distinguished Patronage of Her Excellency the Right Honourable Julie Payette, C.C., C.M.M., C.O.M., C.Q., C.D.
+Governor General of Canada